Geislinger Str. 6

 Wilhelm’s single uncle Max Theodor Fleissig, a merchant, who had lived in Nuremberg, was, like his relatives, deported to Izbica in March 1942.

-On September 19, 2012, Gunter Demnig laid a Stumbling Stone in front of the former building at Geislingerstrasse 6 in memory of Wilhelm Fleissig’s fate.
+On September 19, 2012, Gunter Demnig laid a Stumbling Stone in front of the former building at Geislinger Str.
+6 in memory of Wilhelm Fleissig’s fate.
 There were no relatives who could have been invited to the ceremony.

 We would like to thank Mr. Kieffer for sharing his memories of Wilhelm Fleissig with us.
-The state archives in Nuremberg kindly made the photos of the family available to us.
+The state archives in Nuremberg kindly made photos of the family available to us.
+We would also like to thank Mrs. Miriam Santoro-Burckhardt for photos and further information about the family.